andreas-thor/CRExplorer/website/docs/manual/user_interface.md

 If CRs belong to more than one type, all types are indicated in the table.

-Type of sequence | Definition
+Type of Sequence | Definition
 :-- | :--
 Sleeping beauty (type 1) | Publication which has been cited below average in two of the first three citing years (“-“; z<-1) and above average (“+”; z>1) in the following citing years at least once
 Constant performer (type 2) | Publication which has been cited in more than 80% of the citing years at least once.
 In more than 80% of the citing years, it has been cited at least on the average level (“0”; -1<=z<=1) or (“+”; z>1)